-When Hitler visited Florence in 1938, Mussolini planned to bring the Fuhrer at Ponte Vecchio (Old Bridge).
+When Hitler visited Florence in 1938, Mussolini planned to bring the Fuhrer to Ponte Vecchio (Old Bridge).
 And guess what, he liked the view of Florence from here.
 During World War II, Ponte Vecchio was the only bridge in Florence that the Germans didn’t destroy.
 Instead of demolishing it, they destroyed the medieval buildings on each side to dam up access.

 A Stone-Closed Bridge.
 If you look at the photos below, this bridge isn’t your ordinary bridge.
 Today, due to heavy tourist traffic, the bridge is mainly used for pedestrians.
-Along the bridge, you’ll find jewellers and souvenir shops selling expensive items.
+Along the bridge, you’ll find jewelers and souvenir shops selling expensive items.

 Nearby Attractions.
 From here, it’s an easy walk to the Uffizi Gallery Museum, the Tower of Arnolfo, and Palazzo Vecchio.
 A bit farther, you’ll find yourself in front of the colossal Florence Cathedral, a symbol of the Italian Renaissance.

 Ponte Vecchio – Hitler Liked the View of Florence From Here

 How to Save Money and Time in Florence